evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 Tasks in a group will be displayed as separate tasks.
 Users can use display tasks if they wish to group the task group tasks.

+#### Task Group Restarts
+If a task in a single-host task group is restarted:

+- The entire task group is restarted.
+All the tasks in the task group will restart to a new execution.
+- Additionally, if a task in the task group is restarted while some tasks in the task group are still running or waiting to run, it will wait until all of the tasks in the task group finish before restarting all of them.
+- The task directory and setup group commands are not shared across task executions.
+If the restarted tasks are assigned to the same host as the previous execution, it's treated like a new task group, so it will clear the task directory and re-run the setup group commands.

+If a task in a multi-host task group is restarted:

+- Only the selected tasks will be restarted.
+- The restarted task can begin running at any time.
+It won't wait until other tasks in the task group finish.
+- The task directory and setup group commands are not shared across task executions.
+If the restarted task is assigned to a host that is already running the task group but with a different task execution, it's treated like a new task group, so it will clear the task directory and re-run the setup group commands.

 ### Task Dependencies